All graphics and images are copyright of A True Church

 Contrary to what some may think, yes, Darwin Fish is my real name, and no, I don't believe in evolution.
 Darwin Fish is the name my parents gave me when I was born in 1961.
 At the time, to my knowledge, there was no "DarwinFish" symbol.
 My father's last name is "Fish," and my mother liked the name Darwin.
 So, this is my name.
 Some have suggested that I should change it, but I don't believe that would be honoring my father and mother (Exodus 20:12).

-I have not openly cursed the day I was born as Jeremiah did (Jeremiah 20:14-18), but perhaps I have in my heart, for the days in which we live are dark (Ephesians 5:16), masses are going to hell (Matthew 7:13-14), the god of this age has blinded most (2 Corinthians 4:4), and this has brought me great distress and sorrow (Romans 9:1-2).
-On the other hand, I know who has made this day in which we live, and He has made it just as it is, and so I also rejoice in it (Psalm 118:22-24).
+I have not openly cursed the day I was born as Jeremiah did (Jeremiah 20:14-18), but perhaps I have in my heart; for the days in which we live are dark (Ephesians 5:16).
+Masses are going to hell (Matthew 7:13-14).
+The god of this age has blinded most (2 Corinthians 4:4), and this has brought me great distress and sorrow (Romans 9:1-2).
+On the other hand, I know who has made this day in which we live, and He has made it just as it is; and so I also rejoice in it (Psalm 118:22-24).

 No, I do not believe I am the only one on the planet who knows the truth (Jeremiah 35:19; Romans 11:5).
 God has his own, however many or few, wherever He may have them (e.g. 1 Kings 19:10, 18).
-Yet, I do not know, as of this date, any other preacher that is in the truth.
+Yet, I do not know, as of this date, any other body of believers that is in the truth.
 Nor have I seen any in history other than those recorded in Scripture (see our report entitled, Believers Of The Past, What Should We Expect To Find?).
 Not that they have not and do not exist, but I am not familiar with any (which is not an unbiblical concept, e.g. 1 Kings 19:14; Psalm 12:1; John 10:8).
-But, wherever they may be, they would be in the same way as I am, believing the same things (i.e. God's Word), because there is only one way (John 14:6).
+But, wherever they may be, they would be in the same way as we are, believing the same things (i.e. God's Word), because there is only one way (John 14:6).
 Contrary to the lewd teaching (Jude 4) of false Christianity, we believe that

 We are of God.
 He who knows God hears us; he who is not of God does not hear us.
 By this we know the spirit of truth and the spirit of error.
 (1 John 4:6)